jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 This example uses a new backend Web Service (https://websrv.cs.fsu.edu/~engelen/calc.wsdl) which provides the same capabilities as ```calcWebService``` Service (https://ecs.syr.edu) defined at step #1.

-Note: the ```websrv.cs.fsu.edu``` introduces a new XML NameSpace so we have to change the XSLT transform to make the proper call.

 Add a Kong ```Upstream``` named ```websrv.cs.fsu.edu``` and defines a ```target```with ```websrv.cs.fsu.edu:443``` value.
 Open ```soap-xml-request-handling``` plugin and configure the plugin with:
 - ```RouteToPath``` property with the value ```/~engelen/calcserver.cgi```